am8850/azure-docs/APP-SERVICES.md

 Topics:

 - Deploying a containers
-- Java Apps on tomcat
+- Java Apps on Tomcat
+  - How are WAR file restored on App Service
 - Perforamnce:
   - Differences between ZipDeploy (local) and WebDeploy (NFS)
 - Networking: